frin6/tournament-quiz-manager/README.md

 - 8 predefined teams split into two groups of 4
 - Group stage with round-robin matches
 - Knockout stage with semifinals and final
-- Automatic standings calculation based on points and other criteria
+- Automatic standings calculation based on points and correct answers

 ## Features